Elskom/build-dotnet/README.md

 # ✨ Build DotNet
 📦 GitHub action to build, test, and package projects.
+Also handles pushing the built packages when packing to any nuget feeds as well.

 ## Usage
 Create new `.github/workflows/build.yml` file: